ibm-cloud-docs/netezza/singularity.md

 ## Creating external data sources with **CREATE EXTERNAL DATASOURCE**
 {: #creating_externaldatasources_singularity}

+You can create external data sources with the **CREATE EXTERNAL TABLE** command.

 External data sources are used to establish connection between storage accounts, and support the first use of data virtualization and data loading.